Home » PowerShell » Get-AdDomainController – Get Domain Controller Info

 Get Domain Controller using NetBIOS name

-If you want to get available domain controller using its NetBIOS name, use Get-AdDomainController with Identity parameter as below
+If you want to get the available domain controller using its NetBIOS name, use Get-AdDomainController with the Identity parameter below.

 Get-ADDomainController -Identity "ENGG-PRO"